raindrum/raindrum.github.io/lawsearch.md

 Slug: lawsearch
+Url: lawsearch
+Save_As: lawsearch.html
 Date: 2020-11-24
 Hide_Body: True
+Tags: lawsearch, code, citeurl
-Modified: 2021-05-12
+Modified: 2021-05-31

+**UPDATE**: Law Search is now deprecated, because I'm hosting a fancier citation lookup tool at [citation.link](https://www.citation.link).

+Eventually, this page will probably redirect there.
+But if you want to maintain your own copy of Law Search, [you can](https://raindrum.github.io/citeurl/frontends/#javascript)!

+---

 Type a legal citation into the box below, and I'll try to send you to whatever it references:
 <script>
-// This script was made with CiteURL, an extensible framework to turn
+// This script was made with CiteURL v8.3.9, an extensible framework
-// legal references into URLs.
+// to turn legal references into URLs.
 //
-// The "templates" variable directly below holds the data necessary to
+// The "templates" variable below holds the data necessary to
 // turn each kind of citation into a URL.
 Some or all of the templates may
 // have been made by a third party and are not part of CiteURL itself.
 //